 Nerva App for guided meditations specific to gut health

-The Gupta Training for guided medications applicable to COVID long hauler syndrome, SIBO, IBS, Fibromyalgia, and more.
+The Gupta Training for guided medications is applicable to COVID long hauler syndrome, SIBO, IBS, Fibromyalgia, and more.

 Deep breathing (make sure you expand your diaphragm!)